Highlights

 58

-Here are a few more things worth knowing about the Warner Bros.
+Here are some useful notes to know before watching about the Warner Bros.
 Pictures, Malpaso Productions adventure flick.
 Any Which Way You Can starring Clint Eastwood, Sondra Locke, Geoffrey Lewis, William Smith has a PG rating, a runtime of about 1 hr 55 min.
 The release date of the movie is December 17th, 1980.
-The movie received a user score of 58/100 on TMDb, which comes from reviews from 347 verified users.
+The movie received a user score of 58/100 on TMDb, which is informed by reviews from 347 verified users.

-Curious about the story behind it?
+Wondering what this story is all about?
 Here's the plot: "Philo takes part in a bare knuckle fight – as he does – to make more money than he can earn from his car repair business.
 He decides to retire, but when the Mafia come along and arrange another fight, he's pushed into it.
 A motorcycle gang and an orangutan called Clyde all add to the 'fun'."

 'Any Which Way You Can' Release Dates